What is fibromyalgia?

 What are the symptoms?

-- pain – usually aching, stiffness and tiredness of muscles.
+- Feel very tired and have no energy pain – usually aching, stiffness and tiredness of muscles.
 Pain may be worse after rest (eg. first thing in the morning) or after activity

-- extreme fatigue (tiredness), making it difficult to do your normal daily activities
+- Have trouble getting to or staying asleep extreme fatigue (tiredness), making it difficult to do your normal daily activities

 What causes it?